DEPARTMENT OF CLASSICAL STUDIES

 - CL 563 Greek Prose Composition or CL 530 Latin Prose Composition

 - Seven additional courses at or above the 500 level offered in the Department of Classical Studies or related departments (with advisor approval)

 Students typically concentrate in either Latin or Greek.
-One course in ancient history is required, and one course in Greek or Roman art or archaeology is recommended.
-Students who wish to take more than two courses from related departments must receive approval from the DGS.
+One course in Greek or Roman art or archaeology is recommended.
+Students who wish to take more than two courses from related departments must receive approval from the director of graduate studies.

 Modern Language Requirement

 All students pursuing an MA in Classical Studies are required to demonstrate graduate-level reading proficiency in one modern language, typically German or French, prior to completion of the degree.
 Language proficiency can be demonstrated either through a language examination, successful completion of a non-credit graduate-level foreign language reading course offered by Boston University, or the equivalent of two years of undergraduate study of the language at Boston University.
 With the consent of the department, another modern foreign language may be substituted for those named above.